MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 - Storage – adapters will be used for SMB traffic including Storage Spaces Direct
 - Management – adapters will be used for management access to nodes.
 This intent is not covered in this article, but feel free to explore.

-If you need to configure overrides, see [](../manage/manage-network-atc.md#configure-an-override).
+If you need to configure overrides, see [Configure an override](../manage/manage-network-atc.md#configure-an-override).

 If you have feedback or encounter any issues, review the Network ATC [Requirements and best practices](../concepts/network-atc-overview.md#requirements-and-best-practices), check the Network ATC event log, and work with your Microsoft support team.